attila-lendvai/maru/doc/how.md

 * `eval.l` (in branch `maru.1` and up) contains the same evaluator, written in (a subset of) this s-expression language that can be compiled to machine code.
-In other words, `eval.l` implementats a
+In other words, `eval.l` implements a
 [metacircular evaluator](https://en.wikipedia.org/wiki/Meta-circular_evaluator)
 for the language it is written in.